alexandre-perrin/resume/README.md

 **Embedded Software Engineer** *2010 - 2013*

-I participated to the development of Medical Device firmware OEM project for Baxter's product Vivia Hemodialysis System
+Participated to the development of firmware for OEM Medical Device project for Baxter's product Vivia Hemodialysis System

 <details><summary>Details</summary>